That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 Whatever you choose, it’s great to know that you can earn money engaging in a cool avocation.

-Have a portfolio of sketches locked away in a folder or dresser?
+Do you have a portfolio of sketches locked away in a folder or dresser?

 Share your thoughts